DanielAzeez/Linux-Administration-Automation-Challenge/documentation/linux_server_documentation.md

 ### Linux Server Administration Documentation

-This section outlines the setup of two Linux virtual machines — one Admin Server and one Target Server — to demonstrate core aspects of Linux system administration.
+This section outlines the setup of my two Linux virtual machines — one Admin Server and one Target Server — to demonstrate core aspects of Linux system administration.

 ---